Teenage pregnancy: your feelings as a parent

 Healthy eating is especially important during pregnancy and breastfeeding.
 Good food supports the baby’s health and growth as well as your child’s.
 It’s also important for your child to avoid some foods and drinks.

-If your daughter isn’t used to preparing her own meals or eating good food away from home, you might be able to help by sharing some of your favourite healthy recipes.
+If your daughter isn’t used to preparing her own meals or eating good food away from home, you can share some of your favourite healthy recipes.
 You could plan meals and go shopping together, which can also help her with budgeting.
 You might even be able to spend some time together cooking.

 Some community programs for young mums also focus on healthy eating and run cooking classes.

 Your daughter might be uncomfortable with the way her body looks and feels while she’s pregnant.
 But pregnancy is not the time to try to lose weight through dieting or intense exercise.
 This can be harmful for the baby.